 Faculty will also have access to a groundbreaking online community, FacultyEnlight (www.facultyenlight.com), the new streamlined textbook adoption platform that combines advanced search capabilities with detailed information on course materials formats, pricing and reviews by other faculty.

-Visit the Nevada State College Bookstore at 1041 E. Paradise Hill Drive, Roger's Student Center, Henderson, NV or online at nsc.bncollege.com.
+Visit the Nevada State College Bookstore at 1300 Nevada State Dr., Rogers Student Center, Henderson, NV, 89002 or online at nsc.bncollege.com.
 For more information, please contact the bookstore at 702-992-2340.

 Career Services Center (CSC @ NSC)